-So the next time you think a trope is separate from another trope, make sure the line is clear.
-If it's not, you didn't make a mistake, other than underestimate how flexible tropes are.
+So, the next time you think a trope is separate from another trope, make sure the line is clear.
+If it's not, you didn't make a mistake, other than to underestimate how flexible tropes are.

 To best illustrate this concept, examples should be straight uses, with only some playing with them

 - Adult Fear is about anything that a well-adjusted adult with common sense would be scared about.
 Although children being in danger is a common source of this, examples don't always need to be about them; things like the threat of losing one's home (due to a fire, natural disaster, not being able to pay the rent, etc.), human rights violations, domestic terrorism, debt collectors, and Police Brutality are all things that can happen in real, everyday life.

 - All Just a Dream has quite a broad scope.
 It can be used for a single scene, entire episodes, entire seasons (Dallas), or even the entire series (St. Elsewhere).
 It can be a regular dream (The Wizard of Oz), a psychotic delusion of innocence told by an Unreliable Narrator (The Cabinet of Dr. Caligari) or even a "simulation" (Family Guy; 6th season, episodes 4th and 5th).